bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 .. todo:: Which versions of RHEL have packages new enough for us to support them?

-.. todo:: What's the right order for all the following steps?

 Install Packages
 ================

 Use your distribution's package manager to install Perl, your preferred database engine (MySQL if in doubt), and a webserver (Apache if in doubt).
+Some distributions even have a Bugzilla package, although that will vary in age.

 The commands below will install those things and some of Bugzilla's other prerequisites as well.
 If you find a package doesn't install or the name is not found, just remove it from the list and reissue the command.
+If you want to use a different database or webserver, substitute the package names as appropriate.

 Fedora and Red Hat
 ------------------

+The following command will install Red Hat's packaged version of Bugzilla:
+:command:`yum install bugzilla httpd mysql-server`

+However, if you go this route, you need to read :bug:`415605`, which details some problems with the Bugzilla rpm.
+Then, you can skip to :ref:`configuring your database <config-database>`.
+It may be useful to know that Fedora stores the Bugzilla files in :file:`/usr/share/bugzilla`, so that's where you'll run :file:`checksetup.pl`.

+If you want to install a version of Bugzilla from the Bugzilla project, you will instead need:

 :command:`yum install httpd mysql-server mod_perl mod_perl-devel httpd-devel
 graphviz patchutils gcc perl-DateTime perl-Template-Toolkit perl-Email-Send